-If you are looking for help with anxiety, fears, depression, loss, or grief, it takes courage to ask for help.
-Acknowledging you can’t do everything on your own, is the first step toward healing.
+Asking for help is the first step on your journey to health.
+Acknowledging you can’t do everything on your own, is an important step toward healing, If you are looking for help with your struggles with anxiety, fears, depression, loss, and/or grief, there is help.
 The ways in which we cope in the world are influenced by how we perceive the world.
-Asking for help, and getting a fresh perspective, is often the most profound step toward change.
+Asking for help, and getting a fresh perspective, is often profound step in moving toward change.
 As you harness your strengths, you will be able to take on bigger challenges and achieve your goals.

 As a practical and interactive therapist, my treatment approach is to help clients resolve current problems and long-standing patterns.
 With sensitivity and compassion, I help clients find solutions to a wide range of life challenges and psychological issues.